britram/rains-prototype/draft-trammell-rains-protocol.md

 The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
 If not present, the containing Shard or Zone MUST be signed.
 Signatures on a contained Assertion are generated as if the inherited subject-zone and context values are present in the Assertion, whether actually present or not.
-The signatures on the Assertion are to be verified against the appropriate key for the Zone containing the Assertion in the given context, as described in
+The signatures on the Assertion are to be verified against the appropriate key for the Zone containing the Assertion in the given context, as described in {{signatures-in-assertions}}.
-{{signatures-in-assertions}}.

 The value of the subject-name (3) key is a UTF-8 encoded {{RFC3629}} string containing the name of the subject of the assertion.
+The subject name MAY contain dot(s) '.'.
 The subject name never contains the zone in which the subject name is registered; the fully-qualified name is obtained by joining the subject-name to the subject-zone with a '.' character.
 The subject-name must be valid according to the nameset expression for the zone, if any.

-The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the assertion is made.
+The value of the subject-zone (4) key, if present, is a UTF-8 encoded string containing the name of the zone in which the assertion is made and MUST end with '.' (the root zone).
 If not present, the zone of the assertion is inherited from the containing Shard or Zone.

 The value of the context (6) key, if present, is a UTF-8 encoded string containing the name of the context in which the assertion is valid.
 If not